-Earnings and net asset value per share: The earnings per share calculations for the years ended December 31, 2017 and 2016, are computed utilizing the weighted average shares outstanding for the period.
+Earnings and net asset value per share: The earnings per share calculations for the years ended December 31, 2018, 2017 and 2016, are computed utilizing the weighted average shares outstanding for the period.
 Net asset value per share is calculated using the number of shares outstanding as of the end of the period.

-Stock repurchase plan: The Company has an open market stock repurchase program (the "Program") under which the Company may acquire up to \$5,000 of its outstanding common stock.
-Under the Program, the Company may, but is not obligated to, repurchase outstanding common stock in the open market from time to time provided that the Company complies with the prohibitions under its insider trading policies and the requirements of Rule 10b-18 of the Securities Exchange Act of 1934, as amended, including certain price, market value and timing constraints.
+Stock Repurchase Program: The Company has an open market stock repurchase program (the "Stock Repurchase Program") under which the Company may acquire up to \$5,000 of its outstanding common stock.
+Under the Stock Repurchase Program, the Company may, but is not obligated to, repurchase outstanding common stock in the open market from time to time provided that the Company complies with the prohibitions under its insider trading policies and the requirements of Rule 10b-18 of the Securities Exchange Act of 1934, as amended, including certain price, market value and timing constraints.
 The timing, manner, price and amount of any share repurchases will be determined by the Company's management, in its discretion, based upon the evaluation of economic and market conditions, stock price, capital availability, applicable legal and regulatory requirements and other corporate considerations.
-On October 30, 2017, the Board extended the Program through December 31, 2018, or until the approved dollar amount has been used to repurchase shares.
-The Program does not require the Company to repurchase any specific number of shares and the Company cannot assure that any shares will be repurchased under the Program.
-The Program may be suspended, extended, modified or discontinued at any time.
-The Company did not make any repurchases of common stock during the years ended December 31, 2017 or 2016.
+On October 30, 2018, the Board extended the Stock Repurchase Program through December 31, 2019, or until the approved dollar amount has been used to repurchase shares.
+The Stock Repurchase Program does not require the Company to repurchase any specific number of shares and the Company cannot assure that any shares will be repurchased under the Stock Repurchase Program.
+The Stock Repurchase Program may be suspended, extended, modified or discontinued at any time.
+During the year ended December 31, 2018, the Company repurchase of common stock on the open market for \$582.
+The Company did not make any repurchases of common stock during the years ended December 31, 2017 and 2016.
+Refer to Note 8 for additional information concerning stock repurchases.

 Recent accounting pronouncements: In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers (Topic 606), which supersedes the revenue recognition requirements in Revenue Recognition (Topic 605).
 Under the new guidance, an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The guidance is effective for annual and interim reporting periods beginning after December 15, 2017.
-The Company completed its evaluation of the impact of this ASU and concluded that the majority of its income streams are specifically excluded from the scope of the ASU as they relate to financial instruments that are within the scope of other topics, and in general the impact of the ASU is not material to the Company's consolidated financial position or disclosures.
+The Company adopted the ASU effective January 1, 2018.
+The majority of the Company's income streams are specifically excluded from the scope of the ASU as they relate to financial instruments that are within the scope of other topics, and in general the impact of adopting the ASU is not material to the Company's consolidated financial position or disclosures.